quicycle/mart/README.md

 # MART

-Simulation software from Quicycle using MART.
+Simulation and calculation software from Quicycle using MART.